GreyLimit/TrainController/README.md

 resembling "real time" software towards something more structured and portable.

-This version is wholey different from the previous versions containing systems for managing time in both "computer" and "human" scales, a system for the causing "tasks" to be called when and external (to that task) event raises a suitable flag.
+This version is entirely different from the previous versions containing systems for managing time in both "computer" and "human" scales, with a system for causing "tasks" to be called when an external (to that task) event raises a suitable flag.

+Various segments of the solution have been compartmentalised to make their coding and debugging easier (hopefully).

 ## Version 0.2.2